A County Initiative for the 21st Century

 Please check back periodically for updates on the Navy website to find out about current projects, needs, and to access sign-up genius links for volunteering.
 Also, look to the PTO Friday News Blast and Quarterly Newsletters for weekly and regularly updated information.
 You may also directly contact Stephanie Drost, 5th Grade Teacher and Eco-Schools Lead, email@example.com.

-The 2017-2018 school year marks the beginning of our 3rd year of Eco Action!
-Our Eco Club meets 13 times a year.
+The 2018-2019 school year marks the beginning of our 4th year of Eco Action!
+Our Eco Club meets approximately twice a month.
 We have a Junior Club, grades 2 and 3 as well as an Upper Club, grades 4,5, and 6.
 We have about 50 students that participate!
 Our students are involved in learning how to be an environmental steward as well as help run our recycling initiatives, maintain our garden spaces, and problem solve environmental issues at school.
 Eco Club applications are accepted at the end of the school year for the following year.
-The Junior Club is led by teacher, Shannon Byrnes and Instructional Assistant, Nasima Arya.
+The Junior Club is led by Instructional Assistant, Nasima Arya.
 The Upper Club is led by teacher, Stephanie Drost.

 Become a team member!
 Our unique team includes students, teachers and parents working together.